mesosphere/dcos-commons/docs/glossary.md

 A `Step` is work that needs to be performed for a given `Pod` instance.

 ### Pod
-A `Pod` is a special type of Marathon group that allows you to share storage, networking, and other resources among a group of applications on a single agent and address them as one group rather than as separate applications, as well as manage health as a unit.
+A `Pod` is a group of tasks that share the same resources (e.g., CPU, memory, volumes) and are operated on together.

 ## R